yycyuchen/Vegetarian/docs/final.md

 <div style="text-align:left;">
 <img src="./image/final_tr.png" height="70%" width="90%" />
 </div>
 We changed Jackson's observation space.
-Rather than Jackson simply observing the grass that has been generated and does not move, we changed the observation equation.
+Rather than Jackson simply observing the grass block that has been generated which does not move, we changed the way of observation .
 Jackson can directly observe carrots and muttons during the learning process.
+Compared with observing the grass block directly, the difficulty of observing the carrot directly is that the grass block will not change.
+However, the carrot will disappear after being picked up by Jackson.
 We solved the problem of converting the observation API into a grid location around the agent Jackson.
 The above image shows the conversion formula we used.
 Get_observation function uses the observation API to get items around the agent(5 * 5) and returns the values of x, y, z.
 Since it is the same plane, the y value is the same.
 We successfully converted each x, z coordinate into a corresponding index.
 In our formular, the upper case "X" and "Z" represent item location and lower case 'x' and 'z'represent agent location.
 Here is our code below.

 ```math
         index = self.obs_size * self.obs_size // 2 + (int)(item['x'] - agent['x']) + (int)(item['z'] - agent['z']) * self.obs_size